AxisCommunications/blenderset-addon/README.md

 * Create a root directory and enter it: `mkdir blenderset; cd blenderset`
 * Clone the repo: `git clone https://github.com/AxisCommunications/blenderset-addon.git`
 * Create asset and metdata directories: `mkdir blenderset-assets blenderset-metadata`
-* Install system-wide dependencies: `sudo apt install libopenexr-dev libimath-dev`
+* Install system-wide dependencies: `sudo apt install libopenexr-dev libimath-dev libavcodec-dev libswscale-dev`
 * Make sure you have `ldconfig` in your path.
 If not: `sudo ln -s /sbin/ldconfig /usr/local/bin/`
-* Enter blenderset-addons `cd blenderset-addons`
+* Enter blenderset-addons `cd blenderset-addon`
 * Create and initialize virtual environment: `. ./init_env.sh` (you might have to make sure that the file is executable with, for example `chmod 775 init_env.sh`)
 * Install dependencies: `make sync_env`.